Marking and etching are common methods used in a variety of industries.

-Electrochemical marking and etching as the name implies, is a process of using both an electrical charge and chemicals.
+Electrochemical marking and etching as the name implies is a process of using both an electrical charge and chemicals.
 A small electrical charge creates the image in the marking/etching process with the assistance of certain fluids.
 What are these fluids and what is the importance in the process?

 Electrolyte Solutions to Assist in Creating the Image

 The electrolyte fluid usually is a water-based solution.
 It contains soluble substances that when dissolved give positive and negative ions, called cations and anions respectively.
-These substances include acids, base and salts.
+These substances include acids, base, and salts.
 The amount of electrolytes in the solution determines its strength and ability to conduct electricity.

-This is important because all metals have varying degree of conductivity and require different levels of electrolytes.
+This is important because all metals have a varying degree of conductivity and require different levels of electrolytes.

 This is the purpose of using the electrolyte fluid—to assist in the flow of the (low-voltage) electric charge from the electrode head of the etching or marking machine.

 The abundance of ions in the electrolyte solution are attracted to the electrons from the electrode head.
 In other words, apply the electrolyte fluid on the cleaned metal surface, followed by stencil of the image you want on the metal.
 Then, using the electrode head of the etching/marking machine, follow the image design.
-The electrical charge caused by the reaction of the electrode head and electrolyte fluid creates the permanent image or etching on the object.
+The electrical charge caused by the reaction of the electrode head and electrolyte fluid creates a permanent image or etching on the object.

 Neutralizing Unwanted Reactions from the Electrolyte Fluid

 There is another fluid used in the etching/marking process once the image is on the metal.
 It may be tempting to wipe the mark/etching with a clean rag and perhaps a cleaner thinking that is enough.
 Do not do this.
-Marking and etching of metal parts may solve a problem of tracking or identifying parts.
+Marking and etching of metal parts may solve the problem of tracking or identifying parts.
 Unfortunately, improper cleaning after the process can lead to another problem—corrosion.

 ‘It may be tempting to wipe the mark/etching with a clean rag and perhaps a cleaner thinking that is enough.
 Do not do this.’